 Warning signs: rental seems too nice for the rent requested, landlord unable to meet in person and overeager to rent to you.

-The victim receives a call or email indicating they are under investigation and demand they pay for a lawyer and send them money through pre-paid gift cards money wires or email transfers.
+The victim receives a call or email indicating they are under investigation and requesting personal information or demanding they pay for a lawyer and send them money through pre-paid gift cards, money wires, or email transfers.
 They often threaten deportation or arrest.

-Warning signs: IRCC will never contact you in person, online or by telephone to collect fees or fines and claim it is to avoid deportation.
+Warning signs: Government agencies such as CRA or IRCC will never contact you to offer special deals or collect fees or fines claiming it is to avoid deportation.

 Romance